brimdata/zync/design.md

 uncompleted and unexpired records at any given time.

 > Zinger doesn't quite work as described here right now, but the changes
 > required are small and easy.
-Also, `zed` needs an extension to join to be
-> able to do an anti join... this change is also very easy.

 We will demonstrate the ideas here with some example ZSON files that can be run by hand with `zapi` and a Zed lake to emulate how this would all work.